codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 type Parser = Parsec Void Request
 ```

-Another benefit of Megaparsec is that it returns something of type `Either`, which can be `Right` if successful, or `Left` if nothing matched.
+Another benefit of Megaparsec is that it returns something of type `Either`.
+By convention, `Left` represents the error while `Right` indicates success (see the [Data.Either package description](https://hackage.haskell.org/package/base/docs/Data-Either.html)).
 This allows us to easily account for these two cases and implement appropriate actions.

 We now tackle the implementation using our new parser type.